belingo/belingoGeo/readme.txt

 5. Regions in console

 == Changelog ==
+= 1.11 =
+* Added multisite mode
+* The option to turn off URL generation has been moved to modes
+* Fixed the problem of resetting settings when disabling/enabling the plugin
+* Fixed saving of nogeo_name cookie
+* Fixed og:site_name when using Yoast
+* Added support for cities in Yoast breadcrumbs.
+* Fixed definition of empty object in belingogeo_is_exclude()
+* Added additional field for phone in city with html support
+* Added the ability to exclude all pages at once
+* The redirect option when the page exists has been moved to modes.
+* Added belingogeo_generate_link hook
+* Updated csv file with cities for import.
+Added prepositional case
+* Language packs updated
+* Fixed empty links in Yoast sitemap
+* Added belingogeo_ajax_data hook

 = 1.10.5 =
 * Added support for fields in Yoast for social network X
 * Updated plugin description